A hacker attack on the Internet failed this week — but experts warn there could be more to come.

 A hodgepodge of technical groups runs the Net behind the scenes in partnership with governments and corporations.
 This arrangement is not without controversy.
 Several key governance groups, including the Marina del Rey, Calif.-based Internet Corp. for Assigned Names and Numbers, have ties to the U.S. government.
 The relationships are linked to the Internet’s roots as a Defense Department-funded university research project.

-But this week’s unsuccessful attack is an indication that the current administration is keeping the Net working well, Naughton says.
+But this week’s unsuccessful attack is an indication that the current administration is keeping the Internet working well, Naughton says.
 “We weren’t just lucky,” he says.